The hands on the left are open.

 The handoff model assumes a one-directional movement.
 Something is packaged, moved, and now lives in the new location.
 The source is relieved.
 The receiver now holds what was transferred.

-An exchange is structurally different.
-The flow does not move from one side to the other.
-It crosses in the middle, returns, crosses again - continuously passing through both sides, creating a pattern in the exchange space that neither party originated.
+The image shows something structurally different from a handoff.
+The magenta loops do not move from left to right.
+They cross in the middle, return, cross again.
+The flow is a loop - continuously moving, continuously passing through both sides, creating a pattern in the exchange space that neither pair of hands originated.

 This is the difference between transferring and co-creating.
 In a transfer, one side loses what the other side gains.
 In an exchange, both sides are continuously contributing to something that exists in the space between them and that neither side would have without the other.